 23 We alternatively weighted anti-trafficking policies with distance rather than contiguity.
 The resulting coefficient is not significant at conventional levels.
 This would suggest that the externality-effect is concentrated on geographically proximate countries, as captured by contiguity, with countries further away having no impact.

 24 Note that the sum of the coefficients of the spatial lag and the lagged dependent variable exceed unity in column (4) and some other model specifications reported in the following tables.
 This would imply an explosive process if interpreted as a non-changing long-run relationship.
 However, in the context of the limited time-series we focus on, the sum of the coefficients does not need to be below unity since diffusion might resemble an explosive process to start with, and then significantly slow down as time passes.
-Coefficients of similar size are include all spatial lag variables.25 As can be seen, none of the lags remains significant at conventional levels, even though the insignificance is marginal in most cases.
-However, the voting-weighted lag remains significant in a specification where we do not collapse the instruments (not shown in the table).
-Overall, we prefer to rely on the specifications including one spatial lag at the time, but note that the significant coefficients might to some extent reflect the effects of other, omitted, lags.
+Coefficients of similar size are commonly reported in the recent literature (e.g., Gassebner et al. 2011).
+In an analysis of the spread of corporate responsibility standards, Perkins and Neumayer (2010) find that an explosive diffusion process in a short panel turns into a non-explosive process when a panel of longer duration is analyzed.